datacarpentry/python-socialsci/episodes/08-Pandas.md

 There are 2 main data structure used by pandas, they are the Series and the Dataframe.
 The Series equates in general to a vector or a list.
 The data frame is equivalent to a table.
 Each column in a pandas dataframe is a pandas Series data structure.

 We will mainly be looking at the Dataframe.

-We can easily create a Pandas dataframe by reading a csv file
+We can easily create a Pandas dataframe by reading a .csv file

 ## Reading a csv file

 When we read a csv dataset in base Python we did so by opening the dataset, reading and processing a record at a time and then closing the dataset after we had read the last record.
-Reading dataset's in this way is slow and places all of the responsibility for extracting individual data items of information from the records on the programmer.
+Reading datasets in this way is slow and places all of the responsibility for extracting individual data items of information from the records on the programmer.

 The main advantage of this approach, however, is that you only have to store one dataset record in memory at a time.
-This means that if you have the time, you can process datasets of arbitarily large sizes.
+This means that if you have the time, you can process datasets of any size.

 In Pandas, csv files are read as complete datasets.
 You do not have to explicitly open and close the dataset.
 All of the dataset records are assembled into a dataframe.
 If your dataset has column headers in the first record then these can be used as the dataframe column names.
 You can explicitly state this in the parameters to the call, but pandas is usually able to infer that there ia a header row and use it automatically.

 We are going to read in our SN7577.tab file.
-Although this is a tab delimited file we will still use the pandas `read_csv` method, but we will explicitly tell the method that the seperator is the tab character and not a comma which is the default.
+Although this is a tab delimited file we will still use the pandas `read_csv` method, but we will explicitly tell the method that the separator is the tab character and not a comma which is the default.

 ~~~
 df_SN7577 = pd.read_csv("SN7577.tab", sep='\t')